 The course will offer a fun, stimulating and challenging experience for all regardless of previous experience.

-- Develop personal confidence and creative decision making skills
+- Increase personal confidence and creative decision-making skills

-Throughout the week, the young people will work towards a short, informal performance which takes place in one of the Royal Conservatoire’s venues on the last afternoon of the course.
+Throughout the week, the young people will work towards a short informal performance for family and friends which takes place in one of the Royal Conservatoire’s venues on the last afternoon of the course.